spiffe/spire-tutorials/k8s/envoy-jwt-opa/README.md

 Assuming the SPIRE Envoy JWT Tutorial as a starting point, there are some resources that need to be created.
 The goal is to have the requests authorized by the OPA Agent before hitting the `backend` service.
 There is an mTLS connection established between Envoy instances where JWT SVIDs are transmitted in requests as `authorization` headers.
 So the missing part is to add an OPA Agent to authorize requests based on policies.
-The solution applied in this tutorial consists of adding a new external authorization filter to the Envoy instance running in front of the `backend` service.
-The new filter invokes the OPA Agent after the request pass through the Envoy JWT Auth Helper (first filter) and its job is to check whether the request should be authorized or denied.
+The solution applied in this tutorial consists of adding a new External Authorization Filter to the Envoy instance running in front of the `backend` service.
+The new filter invokes the OPA Agent after the request passes through the Envoy JWT Auth Helper (the first filter) and its job is to check whether the request should be authorized or denied.

 ## Update Deployments

 In order to let OPA authorize or reject requests coming to the `backend` service it is necessary to add OPA as a sidecar to the deployment.
 We use the `openpolicyagent/opa:latest-istio` image which extends OPA with a gRPC server that implements the Envoy External Authorization API so OPA can communicate policy decisions with Envoy.
-The new container is added and configured as follow in [`backend-deployment.yaml`](k8s/backend/backend-deployment.yaml):
+The new container is added and configured as follows in [`backend-deployment.yaml`](k8s/backend/backend-deployment.yaml):

 ```console